 Highly Rated Top Centrifugal Brands

 The auger chews on fruits and vegetables at slower speeds than centrifugal juicers.
-This slow speed significantly reduces heat and foam generation while increasing the efficiency.
+This slow speed significantly reduces heat and foam generation while increasing efficiency.

 They take a little longer to clean and juicer

-One of the few drawbacks of this type of juicers it that they take a little longer to clean, not a ton longer, with some practice the cleaning routine will take about 2 to 3 minutes total.
-Because they are slow type juicers, they don’t operate as quickly as a centrifugal juicer but they are still quick to juice.
+One of the few drawbacks of this type of juicer is it that they take a little longer to clean, not a ton longer, with some practice the cleaning routine will take about 2 to 3 minutes total.
+Because they are slow-type juicers, they don’t operate as quickly as a centrifugal juicer but they are still quick to juice.
 But even though they take longer to clean, you can juice store your juice longer which also has its benefits.
 But even though they take longer to clean and juice, you can store your juice longer which also has its benefits, which brings us to our next point.

 Better longer lasting juice

-If you like crisp, non foamy juice then a masticating juicer is your best choice.
-Not only does the juice come out less foamy, slow mastication process of the juicer produces less oxidation which is better for your juice and your body.
-Another good benefit of the low oxidation is that you can store your juice longer.
+If you like crisp, nonfoamy juice then a masticating juicer is your best choice.
+Not only does the juice come out less foamy, but the slow mastication process of the juicer produces less oxidation which is better for your juice and your body.
+Another good benefit of low oxidation is that you can store your juice longer.
 So if you are the type of person that likes to prep food and get a lot of juice at once, this is a great juicer for that.
-This is the type of juicer that we own and we like that we can set it up, run the juicer and come out with lof of good quality juice that we can store in the fridge and drink through the week.
+This is the type of juicer that we own and we like that we can set it up, run the juicer and come out with lof of good quality juice that we can store in the fridge and drink throughout the week.
 The juice that these juicers produce can last in the fridge for up to three days and still taste great.

 They are very quiet